-Skye's 5-month-old little boy died in her arms in the garage where she was living when she was 17.

-While many 17-year-olds were about to graduate from high school and were planning on going to college, Sky had been on hard drugs for 5 years.
-She was street wise to the core.

-She knifed every air chamber of her lifeboat.
-We loved her, we prayed, we advocated for her, we reached out, we agonized. she kept getting worse.
+Skye's 5-month-old little boy died in her arms when she was 17.
+While most 17-year-olds were about to graduate from high school and were planning on going to college, Sky had been on hard drugs for 5 years.
+She was street wise to the core, knifing every air chamber of her lifeboat.
+We loved her, we prayed, we advocated for her, we reached out, we agonized.
+Skye kept getting worse.
 Life was taking its toll on Skye.
 It was certainly taking a toll on our family.